hannahatwork/lerna-repo/README.md

     - Need to redeploy the "parent" or "host" application in order to get the updated module (via NPM or direct Github url)

 PROJECT COUPLING & HOW TO PREVENT IT
+- Instead of direct imports, require co-applications as dependencies and use then as you would a normal library or dependency

+SCALING

+NAMING